 But how do you judge too much?

 Certain species, for instance, tend to be a bit more active than others.
-The age of your turtle will also greatly affect its activity level, as baby and juvenile turtles are often a lot more active than mature, older turtles (consequently, this makes it easier to judge whether something is wrong with a baby turtle as it’s not supposed to be sleeping all the time).
+The age of your turtle will also greatly affect its activity level, as older adult turtles are usually less active and will sleep more.

 Here’s a good way to determine this.